On Jan. 14, 1795, President George Washington approved adding two stars and two stripes to Old Glory, which was still pretty new.

 The new stars and stripes represented the two states that joined the union: Vermont and Kentucky.

 Residents of Virginia’s westernmost county, Kentucky County, had been granted their petition for separation from Virginia.
-Kentucky became the 15th state on June 1, 1792.
+Kentuckyentered the union on June 1, 1792.

-Vermont’s history was a little more feisty and a little more interesting.
+Vermont had a feistier — and more interesting — history was a little more feisty.
 New York, Massachusetts and New Hampshire had all claimed Vermont – originally called New Connecticut, to make it even more confusing — in the run-up to the American Revolution.

 Vermont was an independent republic for 14 years, with its own constitution that banned slavery, a capital in Windsor, its own coinage and its own postal service.